superduper-io/superduper/docs/content/tutorials/training.md

 <div>![](/training/8_0.png)</div>
 </details>

-Following that, we build our machine learning model. superduper conveniently supports various frameworks, and for this example, we opt for PyTorch, a suitable choice for computer vision tasks.
+Following that, we build our machine learning model.
+Superduper conveniently supports various frameworks, and for this example, we opt for PyTorch, a suitable choice for computer vision tasks.
 In this instance, we combine `torch` with `torchvision`.

-To facilitate communication with the superduper `Datalayer`, we design `postprocess` and `preprocess` functions.
-These functions are then wrapped with the `TorchModel` wrapper to create a native superduper object.
+To facilitate communication with the Superduper `Datalayer`, we design `postprocess` and `preprocess` functions.
+These functions are then wrapped with the `TorchModel` wrapper to create a native Superduper object.

 ```python
 from superduper.ext.torch import TorchModel